an0n4ce/CTF-Write-Ups/SHELL-CTF-21/Login/README.md

 ![](img/1.png)

-I put `admin::admin` as username:password, they showing `Only for user: din_djarin11`. we got username.
+I put `admin::admin` as username:password, they showing `Only for user: din_djarin11`.We got username.

 ![](img/0.png)